 What is Lean?

-With its powerful base of opiate cough medicine, lean can lead to many troubling consequences.
+Combining cough syrup and other ingredients is a relatively new practice in the world of substance abuse, but a troubling one nonetheless.
+With its powerful base of opiate cough medicine, lean can lead to many concerning consequences.

 Lean as a Drug

-One of the most troubling concerns is the presence of other active ingredients in the prescription cough medicine that may interfere with the codeine.
+The recreational drug cocktail lean is addictive and dangerous.
+On average, lean drinks contain more than 25 times the dose of codeine recommended for pain relief.
+Additionally, one of the most troubling concerns is the presence of other active ingredients in the prescription cough medicine that may interfere with the codeine.

 Other Active Ingredients in Codeine-Based Cough Medicines

 Some prescription cough medications that contain codeine also contain antihistamines that act as sedatives.
 When abused, taken in high doses, or mixed with other substances, this combination can impair your motor functions.

 Other cough syrups may include narcotics that produce feelings of relaxation or high or psychoactive ingredients that alter your mind.
 With strong ingredients like these, abuse is incredibly dangerous.
 Ingredients that produce such potent effects are often addictive, leading to physical dependence, withdrawal symptoms, and drug cravings.